Rustic A-Frame Cabin in the Lush Woodlands of Grubville, MissouriGrubville, Missouri (United States)

 Guests are encouraged to bring their fishing pole for the 3-acre lake, stroll through the woods on one of the site's hiking trails, or sit by the creek or spring to renew their spirit.

-While the accommodations sleep nine guests, pricing is based on a two-person occupancy.
+While the accommodations sleep eight guests, pricing is based on a two-person occupancy.
 Each additional guest over age two is $20 per person.
 Guests under two stay for free.
-There is a one-time cleaning fee of $25.
+There is a one-time cleaning fee of $30.

-The host has 5 sweet and loving dogs that protect their 70 fun and friendly free-range farm animals, so guests must leave all pets at home.
+The host has five sweet and loving dogs and the neighbor's cuddly Great Pyrenees that protect their 70 fun and friendly free-range farm animals, so guests must leave all pets at home.
 Please be aware that the dogs protect the animals at night and there may be barking and the roosters wake early, it is recommended that guests bring earplugs.

 Guests should ask themselves the following questions before booking: Can they climb moderately steep steps to the tree house?
 Are they good at scaling a 10-foot ladder to the loft?
 Does the adventure of having the Johnny on the Spot restroom below the tree house work for them?
-Are they good without a shower for a few days (as there is no shower but rather an old-time tin hot/cold tub)?
+Are they good without a shower for a few days?
+There is no shower in the tree house but available in the Main House for $5 per person.
+Option of building a fire in an old-time tin tub for a soak under the starts.
 Are they fine with there being bugs at some times during the year?
-(The host does their best to keep them outside.)
+The host does their best to keep them outside.

 Guests must have a flashlight and be aware that they are in 70 acres of woods and might come in contact with anything one would find in the woods in Missouri!

 Parts of the tree house are still under construction like the siding, some outlets, and the future bathroom.

 The host asks that guests be mindful of their private home called the Lodge, by ringing the doorbell or knocking.
 They appreciate that guests honor spaces around campsites and other rental locations.